 Kathryn O’Rourke received her B.A. in Architecture from Wellesley College and her M.A. and Ph.D. in the History of Art from the University of Pennsylvania.
 She is a historian of modern architecture whose interests include many subjects in Latin America, the United States, and Europe.

-Most of her research focuses on twentieth-century architecture in Mexico.
-O’Rourke is the author of Modern Architecture in Mexico City: History, Representation, and the Shaping of a Capital (University of Pittsburgh Press, 2016).
-Her publications include essays on Mexican architectural rationalism and public health care reform, Ludwig Mies van der Rohe’s work in Latin America, the art of Diego Rivera, and landscape architecture in Mexico City.
-Her scholarship has been supported by grants from the Graham Foundation for Advanced Studies in the Fine Arts, the Mellon Foundation, the American Council of Learned Societies, and the Society of Architectural Historians.
-In 2013 she received the Founders’ Award from the Society of Architectural Historians for the best article published in the Journal of the Society of Architectural Historians written by an emerging scholar.
+Professor O’Rourke is the author of Modern Architecture in Mexico City: History, Representation, and the Shaping of a Capital (University of Pittsburgh Press, 2016), which received the Alice Davis Hitchcock Award from the Society of Architectural Historians.
+She has also published essays on Mexican architectural rationalism and public health care reform, Ludwig Mies van der Rohe’s work in Latin America, the art of Diego Rivera, and landscape architecture in Mexico City.

 Ph.D. in History of Art, University of Pennsylvania